-- A surge on vitamin D. This is because summer also means that it’s time to bare our near naked flesh to the world.
+This is because summer also means that it’s time to bare our near naked flesh to the world.
 Vitamin D intake is essential for the regulation of calcium and phosphorus absorption, maintenance of healthy bones and teeth, and can help to supply a protective effect against multiple diseases and conditions such as cancer, type 1 diabetes and multiple sclerosis.

-- Improved concentration.
 Richard Louv coined the term ‘nature-deficit disorder’ in his 2008 book Last Child in the Woods.
 It’s a play on attention deficit hyperactivity disorder (ADHD).
 Researchers have observed that children with ADHD seem to focus better after being outdoors.
 And of course, summer is the perfect time to be outdoors!

+Summer is arguably the best season known to man.
 So, let’s all hope that the warm weather lasts this time, but even if not, just enjoy it while we can!

 DISCLAIMER – Some of our contents and links are sponsored.
 Psychreg is not responsible for the contents of external websites.
 This site also contains affiliate links to products.
 We may receive a commission for purchases made through these links.